Medicare Procedure and Patient Information

 More than just one of the five senses, the eyes are heavily relied upon to communicate, work, and get around every day.
 It's important to have regular eye exams for vision stays in good shape for years to come.

-Dr. Rebecca Sands Braverman, MD graduated from Wayne State University School of Medicine in 1993.
+Dr. Rebecca S. Braverman, MD graduated from Wayne State University School of Medicine in 1993.
 She completed residency at University of Florida Health Science Center and Affiliated Hospitals.
-She has a state license in Indiana.
+She has a state license in Colorado.

 Medical School: Wayne State University School of Medicine (1993)